-Currently, the WIP Committee is finalizing a Civic Engagement workshop series that will cover the full range of civic engagement from voting to running for office.
+Currently, the WIP Committee is finalizing a civic engagement workshop series called Women Know: Policy that will cover the full range of civic engagement from voting to running for office.
 Look for it to launch in Fall 2017!

 The Chattanooga Women’s Leadership Institute offers quarterly luncheons that feature community, business, civic, and political leaders presenting information related to business and leadership.
 Topics are timely, wide-ranging and provocative.
 Attendees frequently leave feeling enlightened and inspired.